mirhagk/personalsite/webserver/webserver/Content/blog/Purity In Haskell is a lie.md

 Seeing behind the curtain
 ---

-Of course it's really just a facade, if you really wanted to, you could get around the class.
+Of course it's really just a facade, if you really wanted to, you could get around the C# class.
 I've written one way here using reflection:

 ~~~
 T EscapeIO<T>(IO<T> wrapped)